Easy steps to install a replacement Velcro pad for orbital sanders. Works on most orbital sanders: Dewalt, Bosch, Hitachi, Ryobi and more.

 Or these beginner tips for using the Dewalt Electric Hand Planer.

-That’s it for this Dewalt Sanding Pad Repair Guide.
+That’s it for this replacement velcro pad for sanders install guide.
 Let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.